KxSystems/docs/docs/style/modularity.md

 Observe that the user of `tree` has to supply an initial value for the counter, always 0.
 Bit of gunk.

-We can’t avoid making `tree` binary, since q doesn’t let us define ambivalent functions.
+We can’t avoid making `tree` binary, since q doesn’t let us define variadic functions.
 We’d also like to have ` tree` print the list and return null, and that seems to involve testing the counter to decide whether to return a result (if the call is recursive) or print with no result, if the call is top-level.
 We are now well beyond gunk.

 In languages without local functions, we would probably settle for having two functions: